scala/scala3/docs/docs/reference/experimental/cc.md

 The `LzyCons` class takes two parameters: A head `hd` and a tail `tl`, which is a function returning a `LzyList`.
 Both the function and its result can capture arbitrary capabilities.
 The result of applying the function is memoized after the first dereference of `tail` in the private mutable field `cache`.
+Note that the typing of the assignment `cache = tl()` relies on the monotonicity rule for `{this}` capture sets.

 Here is an extension method to define an infix cons operator `#:` for lazy lists.
-It is analogous to `::` but it produces a lazy list (without evaluating its right operand) instead of a strict list.
+It is analogous to `::` but instead of a strict list it produces a lazy list without evaluating its right operand.
 ```scala
 extension [A](x: A)
   def #:(xs1: => {*} LzyList[A]): {xs1} LzyList[A] =